The Alvecote herd of pedigree Dexter cattle was named after the tiny Warwickshire village where it was founded

 produced a realistic amount of naturally sweet creamy milk and great tasting beef, the perfect size for the family freezer.

 Despite an increase in herd size over the years my cows remain more than just a number, they may look alike but each individual has their own personality and respond to their own name.

-I also truly believe that you only get out what you are prepared to put in,
+I truly believe that you only get out what you are prepared to put in;

 combination of artificial insemination and natural service.